GValiente/butano/README.md

 ## What's new

 Curious about what was added or improved recently?
-Check out the [changelog page](https://gvaliente.github.io/butano/changelog.html) in the documentation.
+Check out the [changelog](https://gvaliente.github.io/butano/changelog.html) in the documentation.

 ## Getting started